-- 3.3.10 The Strategic Road Network (SRN) comprises the routes of national strategic importance (motorways and trunk roads), which are operated and maintained by South Wales Trunk Road Agency in the vicinity of the Site. - 3.3.11 The A465 and M4 are the strategic roads in the vicinity of the Site.
+- 3.3.13 The Strategic Road Network (SRN) comprises the routes of national strategic importance (motorways and trunk roads), which are operated and maintained by South Wales Trunk Road Agency in the vicinity of the Site. - 3.3.14 The A465, A4042 and M4 are the strategic roads in the vicinity of the Site.
 The A4043 via the B4246 and A4042 via the A4043/A472 provide a route from the Site to the A465 (north) and the M4 (south).
 The A465 runs between Llandarcy, Swansea Bay (M4 junction 43) and Hereford, England.
+The A4042 runs between Newport and Abergavenny, the road is dual carriageway for a significant distance between Newport and Little Mill.
 The M4 is a long-distance route between Swansea and London.
 These routes provide a route from the Site to major settlements and Swansea seaport.